bmd007/FenceX/work-report/evaluation.md

 ![benchmarking(24,10)](/work-report/images/evaluation/ex2-benchmarking(24,10).png)

 So far the bottleneck is input rate which is limited by our physical available resources.
-We can clearly see in the graphs that regardless of setup, push throughput (intersecions/sec) follows pretty much the exact parent of input rate (location updates/sec).
+We can clearly see in the graphs that regardless of setup, push throughput (intersections/sec) follows pretty much the exact parent of changes in input rate (location updates/sec).
-So there is no point in continuing push throughput experiments.
+So there is no point in continuing push throughput experiments with current available hardware.
-It's worthy to mention however that during one of the random experiments push throughput maxed at 21k/s.
+However, it's worthy to mention that during one of the random experiments push throughput maxed at 21k/s.
 ![tuned-input-rate](/work-report/images/evaluation/1st-springboot-2.4.2-both-tuned-input-rate-UseZGC.png)

 Comparing to [1], we have #TODO